 Let’s see in detail all this issues and what we can do to correct them.

-The idea is pretty simple: the resolution determines the number of points you have in an image and if you don’t have enough points for drawing a digit, you won’t be able to see it.
+The idea is pretty simple: the resolution determines the number of points you have in an image.
+If you don’t have enough points for drawing a digit, you won’t be able to see it.

 How to recognize it: zoom in the license plate and count, for example, how tall is it in pixels.
 If the license plate is, for example 3 pixels tall, just think how can you draw a number with just three points (maybe two because it will also have the plate border).